kybak90/FTCW_Risk_Perception/README.md

 ## Overview

-This repository contains the code used for the analysis in the paper:
+This repository contains the survey details and code used for the analysis in the paper:

 **“Role of government and information trust in public perception of environmental risk: a case study of treated contaminated water discharge